 Sometimes there is a medical reason for the baby’s crying and this may need to be checked by a doctor.
 This can be very helpful because it is hard for parents to provide reassurance to their baby if they are worried there may be a medical problem.
 But in most babies no medical cause is found.
 Crying is a communication from the baby to their care giver that they are not comfortable or are distressed.
 This is a normal part of their growth and development.

 Newborns have to adapt to a range of new experiences and differ in how sensitive they are to physical and emotional events inside and outside their bodies.
-Sometimes the causes of the discomfort may be a wet nappy, being too hot or cold, wind (gas in their tummy), hunger, tiredness, feeling anxious or unhappy or needing company.
+Sometimes the causes of the discomfort may be a wet nappy, being too hot or cold, wind (gas in their tummy), reflux, hunger, tiredness, feeling anxious or unhappy or needing company.
 Over time, newborns learn to anticipate what will help them feel better.
 For example, a good feed makes hunger go away, tiredness is fixed by a sleep, a wish for comfort met by holding and talking and playing.
 This process seems to take longer for some infants who are crying persistently.

 Individual differences in babies

 Parents may also worry that crying is caused by something they have done and this can sometimes affect their confidence in handling and looking after their baby.
 Maternal or paternal depression, family stresses or losses or a difficult time in their own childhood can reduce parents’ confidence in interacting with their baby and make it hard to feel responsive or playful with their baby.
-Parents should be reassured that a number of things can help them with a difficult-to-soothe baby.
-The most important suggestion is to get support from the family and talk to a health professional, such as a maternal and child health nurse, homeopath or doctor.
+It is also frustrating when crying starts and stops for no apparent reason at all.
+Especially when it seems unrelated to anything the parent does, either to begin the crying or to bring it to an end.
+We are all very uncomfortable with behaviors that happen when there is no apparent reason for them happening.
+We like to have explanations.
+And we especially like to think we can influence when crying starts or, especially, stops.

 - Try to stay calm (easier said than done).
 Although you may not be able to stop the crying, you can help your baby to cope with their distress.
 It is hard to think clearly or provide reassurance to your baby if you are feeling panicky.